Slashy-Slasher/Statistics-Library-2/README.md

         Poisson Distribution Solver
         Chebyshev's theorem Solver

-   **SaltPlotSmoother:**
+   **SaltPlotSmoother(JAVA):**

-        Program that creates, salts and then smooths data using my own methods and implementations in java
+        Program that creates, salts and then smooths data using my own methods and implementations

-   **SaltPlotSmootherAPI:**
+   **SaltPlotSmootherAPI(JAVA):**

-        Program that creates, salts and then smooths data using my own methods and Apache Commons and JFreeChart in java
+        Program that creates, salts and then smooths data using my own methods and Apache Commons and JFreeChart

-   **SaltPlotSmoother Octave:**
+   **SaltPlotSmootherLibrary(JAVA):**

+        Class that contains various useful tools that I Use in my various java programs

+   **View/Controller(JAVA):**

+        Classes that contain the code for creating and interacting with the GUI, Linked to SaltPlotSmootherAPI

+   **SaltPlotSmoother(Octave):**

         Program that creates, salts and then smooths data Ocatves built in methods in Octave